Bad Religions

 Christianity: The Plagiarised Religion

 Exploring Christianity’s roots involves diving into a rich tapestry of ancient traditions and myths.
 Although Christianity is often seen through a lens of spiritual purity, it shows signs of adaptation and incorporation from various ancient religions.
-In this article, I will describe why many scholars define Christianity as a plagiarised religion.
+In this article, I will discuss why many scholars consider Christianity to be a plagiarized religion.

-Significant influences reportedly come from Judaism, which first borrowed from ancient Sumerian and Egyptian mythologies.
-These connections suggest that Christianity wasn’t born in isolation but was shaped by the religious and cultural exchange prevalent in ancient times.
-By examining these influences, we can better understand how Christian stories and symbols might have taken shape.
+Significant influences reportedly stem from Judaism, which initially drew inspiration from ancient Sumerian and Egyptian mythologies.
+Religious and cultural exchange in ancient times shaped Christianity, which did not emerge in isolation.
+By examining these influences, we can gain a deeper understanding of how Christian stories and symbols may have evolved.

 One central point of interest is the borrowing of mythological themes.
-For instance, the concept of a dying and resurrecting deity mirrors stories from Egyptian gods like Osiris and the Greek god Dionysus.
+For instance, the concept of a dying and resurrecting deity is reflected in stories about Egyptian gods like Osiris and the Greek god Dionysus.
 These ancient narratives also included elements of virgin birth and significant rebirth, remarkably similar to the story of Jesus Christ.

 Moreover, astrology plays a crucial role in understanding these connections.
 Historical analysis reveals fascinating similarities, for instance, the link between Jesus’s birth and December 25th, a date steeped in astrological meaning.
 This overlaps with the winter solstice, a time revered in many ancient cultures for its symbolism of renewal and rebirth.
 This blending of astrology and theology highlights the shared themes across cultures.

-By examining these myths, we can see how stories of divine providence were adapted from celestial events to form the basis of one plagiarised religion like Christianity.
+By examining these myths, we can see how stories of divine providence were adapted from celestial events to form the basis of a plagiarized religion like Christianity.

 Jesus Christ: Mythology, Astrology, and Iconography